What is AWS Direct Connect? - AWS Direct Connect

 AWS Direct Connect supports both the IPv4 and IPv6 communication protocols.
 IPv6 addresses provided by public AWS services are accessible through AWS Direct Connect public virtual interfaces.

-Pricing for AWS Direct Connect
+Pricing for Direct Connect

 AWS Direct Connect has two billing elements: port hours and outbound data transfer.
 Port hour pricing is determined by capacity and connection type (dedicated connection or hosted connection).